mikeizbicki/cmc-csci143/week_03/README.md

             1. reddit uses the SQLAlchemy ORM
         1. [What ORMs have taught me: Just learn SQL](https://news.ycombinator.com/item?id=24845300)

+1. There are two other categories of databases:
+    1. NoSQL databases (MongoDB, CassandraDB, etc.)
+        1. No standard language for accessing them
+        1. No guarantees that the data will actually be in the database
+    1. Graph databases
+        1. Use SparQL instead of SQL

 1. Comparison of main database systems:
     1. http://howfuckedismydatabase.com/